lesereli000/Pokemon-TCG-Evolution/README.md

     - Deck:
         - Each player starts with a full deck of 60 Pokémon cards

+        - Maximum of four copies of any card

+            i.
+EXCEPT basic energy cards

+        - Maximum of 2 Energy types per deck

         - Nobody may view the deck or alter the deck (unless otherwise specified)

     - Prize Cards: